mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

 - Based on existing options for AnalysisMode in the VesuvioAnalysis algorithm two new options were introduced to allow reduction and analysis of spectra in the TOF domain without automatically carrying out a Y space analysis afterwards.
+- Updated documentation for VesuvioAnalysis

 Bugfixes
 --------

 - Fixed a bug which prevented workspaces being loaded into Elwin.
+- Fixed a bug which caused VesuvioAnalysis to crash when run with a single element.

 :ref:`Release 6.3.0 <v6.3.0>`